Online Trade Schools with Roofing Programs: How to Choose

 There are few or no online training programs for roofers, with the vast majority of educational opportunities coming from hands-on apprenticeships.
 There are, however, online programs available for construction management that deal with theoretical aspects of roofing and other elements of building.
 Programs do not generally prepare students without a background in construction to begin working in the field, but they can offer additional depth of knowledge in planning and supervision to those already familiar with hands-on techniques.
 Students who wish to pursue roofing in particular or learn practical techniques must usually learn by means of an apprenticeship without online components.

 Like many building professions, roofing is primarily learned through hands-on experience as an apprentice.
 Students generally initiate these apprenticeships through a school with a roofing program or directly with a local roofers' union.
 In many instances, unions will arrange coursework for students to complete as part of their apprenticeship; conversely, many school-based programs will work with local unions to coordinate apprenticeships.
-Students looking to work with a union might choose to look up nearest builders' associations or the local chapter of United Union of Roofers, Waterproofers, and Allied Workers.
+Students looking to work with a union should look up local builders' associations or the local chapter of United Union of Roofers, Waterproofers, and Allied Workers.

 These programs are not available online, requiring as much 5,500 hours of on-the-job training.
-Some programs include approximately 144 hours of in-classroom training , which may or may not be available online, depending upon the school.
+Some programs include approximately 144 hours of in-classroom training, depending upon the school.
 Most apprenticeships are paid, with some unions giving student incremental raises in line with the completion of coursework or other milestones.
+Participants in apprenticeships learn about:

 Bachelor of Science in Construction Management